Introduction

 Game Overview

-In a surprising upset at TD Garden, Dallas defeated Boston 127-120, despite being 12.5-point underdogs (Mavs Moneyball).
-Missing Dončić and with Anthony Davis listed as questionable, Dallas shot an impressive 56% from the field, including 61% at halftime (Mavs Moneyball).
-Their transition play, fueled by seven first-half turnovers forced from Boston, was key (Mavs Moneyball).
+In a stunning upset at TD Garden, Dallas, 12.5-point underdogs, defeated Boston 127-120 (web:8).
+Missing Dončić and with Anthony Davis questionable due to an abdominal strain, Dallas shot 56% from the field, including 61% at halftime (web:8).
+Their transition game, fueled by seven first-half turnovers forced from Boston, was pivotal (web:8).
+Boston’s late rally, led by bench players, fell short (web:4).

 Dallas Mavericks Player Stats

 - Kyrie Irving: 7/17 FG, modest output.
-Irving struggled but contributed to Dallas’ balanced attack (Mavs Moneyball).
+Irving struggled but contributed to the team’s balance (web:8).

 Boston Celtics Player Stats